nolanlawson/css-talk-2022/markdown.md

 ???

-These two look the same on the surface because they're both purple.
-But in one trace, we have huge style costs and very little layout cost, and in the other, we have small style costs but large layout costs.
-The causes of slowness in these two cases is very different, and if you confuse them, then you can very easily go down the wrong track.
+These two look similar because they're both purple.
+But in one trace, we have huge style costs, and in the other, we have huge layout costs.
+The causes of slowness in these two cases is very different!

 If you don't remember anything else from my talk, please remember this: style and layout are not the same thing!
 And you can actually reason about why one is expensive versus the other.